Jeanhwea/emacs.d/README.md

 - smex: fast your M-x command
 - evil: vim-style text editing
 - helm: find anything, such as buffers, bookmarks, files and so on

+## Personal Hobbits

+- I like vim mode editing, sometime I use evil-mode
+- I like helm to make life easier

+## If you like it

+contact me: hujinghui@buaa.edu.cn